regex-grupos-de-captura

 (\d{2}-){3}

-This pattern captures a sequence of two digits followed by a hyphen and requires that this sequence be repeated exactly three times.
+This pattern captures a sequence of two digits followed by a dash, and requires that sequence to be repeated exactly three times.
 It is equivalent to:

 \d{2}-\d{2}-\d{2}-